 Mascarpone is a fresh Italian cream cheese made by heating heavy cream and adding an acid (typically citric acid or tartaric acid) to coagulate the fat and protein.
 It is drained through linen cloth and sold fresh, typically within days of production.

-Unlike most cheeses, mascarpone is made from cream, not whole milk.
-This single fact explains its extraordinary richness.
 While full-fat cow's milk contains about 3.5% fat, the heavy cream used for mascarpone starts at 35-40% fat.
 The finished cheese has a fat-in-dry-matter content of approximately 75%.

 - Origin - Lombardy region of northern Italy, exact origin debated but documented from the 16th century